Louisiana State University: 20th century

 In 1905, LSU admitted its first female student, R. O. Davis.
 She was admitted into a program to pursue a master's degree.
 The following year, 1906, LSU admitted sixteen female students to its freshman class as part of an experimental program.
 Before this, LSU's student body was all-male.
 In 1907, LSU's first female graduate, Martha McC.
 Read, was awarded a Bachelor of Arts degree.
 After this two year experimental program, the university fully opened its doors to female applicants in 1908, and thus coeducation was born at LSU.

 On April 30, 1926, the present LSU campus was formally dedicated, following the school's history at the federal garrison grounds (now the site of the state capitol) where it had been since 1886.
 Before this, LSU used the quarters of the Institute for the Deaf, Mute, and Blind.
 Land for the present campus was purchased in 1918, construction started in 1922, and the move began in 1925; however, the move was not completed until 1932.
 The campus was originally designed for 3000 students but was cut back due to budget problems.
 After years of enrollment fluctuation, student numbers began a steady increase, new programs were added, curricula and faculty expanded, and a true state university emerged.

-In 1928, LSU was a small-time country school that generated little interest or attention in the state.
-Labeled a "third-rate" institution by the Association of State Universities, the school had only 1800 students, 168 faculty members, and an annual operating budget of $800,000.
-In 1930, Huey Pierce Long Jr., the governor, began a massive building program to expand the physical plant and add departments.

-By 1936, LSU had the finest facilities in the South, a top-notch faculty of 394 professors, a new medical school, more than 6,000 students, and a winning football team.
-In only eight years, it had risen in size from 88th in the nation to 20th, and it was the 11th largest state university in the nation.
-Long financed these improvements by arranging for the state to purchase acreage from the old LSU campus, which adjoined the grounds of the new State Capitol building in downtown Baton Rouge.
-To the consternation of his critics, Long essentially diverted $9 million for LSU's expansion and increased the annual operating budget to $2.8 million.